Professional Orientation (Arts) (10333.3)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 There is a significant link between student participation and the quality of learning outcomes demonstrated in submitted assignments.
 Students are expected to attend or view the lectures, and to attend and actively participate in the tutorial and seminar sessions to achieve the learning outcomes of this unit.

 Students are expected to regularly check the Canvas site and their university email for new information, readings and pre-tutorial activities relevant to the unit.

 Required IT skills

-Students are expected to learn to use a website platform of their choice for their e-portfolio, and will be expected to participate in some online activities using platforms such as Virtual Room (Blackboard Collaborate) or Zoom.
+Students are expected to learn to use the university's Mahara e-portfolio platform, and will be expected to participate in some online activities using platforms such as Virtual Room (Blackboard Collaborate) or Zoom.